-As of September 30, 2017, the City's governmental funds, which consist of a general fund and special revenues funds, reported an ending fund balance of \$4,247,543, which is an increase of \$253,344 from last year's total of \$3,994,199.
-The General Fund, the City's main operating fund, had an ending fund balance of \$4,044,559, a \$269,821 increase from the prior year.
-This increase in fund balance can mainly be attributed to various actual revenues in excess of budgeted amounts of approximately \$168,000, as well as actual expenditures in various departments being significantly less than budgeted amounts in the 2017 fiscal year.
-Revenues in excess of amounts budgeted for property taxes, sales taxes and road maintenance taxes account for approximately \$116,000 of this excess and can be attributed to increased property tax valuations and economic growth during the 2017 fiscal year.
+As of September 30, 2019, the City's governmental funds, which consist of a general fund and special revenues funds, reported an ending fund balance of \$5,582,004, which is an increase of \$499,467 from last year's total of \$5,082,537.
+The General Fund, the City's main operating fund, had an ending fund balance of \$5,368,871, a \$486,212 increase from the prior year.
+This increase in fund balance can mainly be attributed to various actual revenues in excess of budgeted amounts of approximately \$374,000, as well as actual expenditures in various departments being significantly less than budgeted amounts in the 2019 fiscal year.
+Revenues in excess of amounts budgeted for sales taxes, road maintenance taxes, investment earnings and other revenues account for approximately \$282,000 of this excess and can be attributed to increased economic growth and higher interest earnings on all interest-bearing accounts during the 2019 fiscal year.
 Significant differences between final budgeted amounts and actual expenditures in various departments are discussed in the following paragraph.

-In fiscal year 2017, the City planned for a decrease in fund balance in the General Fund of \$688,582, however, the actual change in fund balance was an increase of \$269,821.
-For the 2017 fiscal year, City Administration expenditures were less than final budgeted amounts by \$41,175, which can be attributed to actual personnel expenditures being less than anticipated.
-For the 2017 fiscal year, Sanitation actual expenditures were less than final budgeted amounts by \$148,782, which is due to vacant employee positions.
-Streets actual expenditures in 2017 were less than budgeted amounts by \$475,935, which can be attributed to two vacant employee positions, significantly less street repair and maintenance than was anticipated, as well as the City not purchasing a slope mower that was budgeted for in the 2017 fiscal year.
+In fiscal year 2019, the City planned for a decrease in fund balance in the General Fund of \$671,510, however, the actual change in fund balance was an increase of \$486,212.
+For the 2019 fiscal year, City Administration expenditures were less than final budgeted amounts by \$72,172, which can be attributed to less overtime paid than was anticipated, the purchase of one large printer instead of two that were budgeted for, a fishing tournament that the City usually sponsors was not held in 2019, and officials' travel and meetings expenditures were less than anticipated for the year.
+For the 2019 fiscal year, Animal Control expenditures were less than final budgeted amounts by \$68,205, which can be attributed to the humane officer's position being vacant for a part of the fiscal year.
+During the vacancy period, various other departments covered the duties for this position.
+For the 2019 fiscal year, Police actual expenditures were less than final budgeted amounts by \$204,097, which is due to two police officers that were out on workers' compensation for the majority of the year.
+In addition, two police vehicles were budgeted for in fiscal year 2019, however, only one vehicle was purchased.
+Streets actual expenditures in fiscal year 2019 were less than budgeted amounts by \$327,876, which can be attributed to an open position that was budgeted for, but not filled during the year.
+In addition, street maintenance expenditures were approximately \$190,000 less than budgeted.
+Further, a slope mower was purchased in fiscal year 2019 for approximately \$11,000 less than was budgeted.

 As a measure of the General Fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures.
-Unassigned fund balance represents 76.4 percent of total General Fund expenditures.
-The nonmajor Special Revenue Funds reported an ending fund balance of \$202,984.
+Unassigned fund balance represents 101.9 percent of total General Fund expenditures.
+The nonmajor Special Revenue Funds reported an ending fund balance of \$213,133.